-- 2. Insert the card you want to update, select it from the list, then click Next. - If the card has no updates available, the screen displays a message that there are no update jobs pending.
-Click Cancel to end the workflow. - 3.
-If the credential profile of the card requires the acceptance of terms and conditions, confirm that you have read the terms and conditions and click Accept. - 4.
-If the update requires a reprovision, MyID displays warning.
-Click Continue. - 5.
-Follow the on-screen prompts. - Depending on the type of update, you may need to enter the card's current PIN (for a simple update or certificate renewal) or to provide a new PIN (for a reprovision). - 6.
-Click Collect.
+2. Insert the card you want to update, select it from the list, then click Next.

+If the card has no updates available, the screen displays a message that there are no update jobs pending.
+Click Cancel to end the workflow.

+3. Follow the on-screen prompts.

+Depending on the type of update, you may need to enter the card's current PIN (for a simple update or certificate renewal) or to provide a new PIN (for a reprovision).

+4. Click Collect.